 Venio is a new attendance and engagement monitoring tool used at King’s by some faculties to register attendance at timetabled teaching – think of it as a digital register.
 It also allows us to spot where you may have missed teaching repeatedly and need additional support from your personal tutor or department.

-At this stage, only certain programmes within faculties are required to use Venio from the start of semester two (January 2026).
+At this stage, only certain programmes within faculties are required to use Venio.
 Check the list of participating programmes below to see if yours is one of them.

-Even if your programme is not listed below, you may still need to use it if you have modules that are delivered by faculties that are using Venio.
+Even if your programme is not listed below, you may still need to use Venio to register your attendance if you have modules that are delivered by faculties that are using it.

 Before using Venio, make sure you read the below step-by-step guide.
 You can also watch a video tutorial if you'd prefer.